Learn the facts about Rogaine side effects for men and women.

-This page gives you the facts about all the Rogaine side effects for men and women so you can then decide whether or not using this drug is the right way to treat your hair loss.
+Then decide whether or not using this drug is the best way to treat your hair loss.

 But, although minoxidil has been scientifically proven to have some positive effect on hair loss, it’s also been scientifically proven to have side effects!

-Here are the possible side effects of Rogaine that can affect both men and women – I’ve listed them in what I expect most people would consider to be an increasing order of severity:
+Here are the potential side effects of Rogaine that can affect both men and women – I’ve listed them in what I expect most people would consider to be an

 And, for women especially, terminal hair growth on your face or body would be extremely undesirable.

-And if you think that’s a lot, there are even more Rogaine side effects further down the page!
+And if you think that’s a lot, there are even more side effects listed further down the page.

 But first of all…

-Given that this website is all about natural solutions to hair loss, you won’t be surprised to learn that I don’t recommend using this drug.
+Given that this website is all about natural remedies for hair loss, you won’t be surprised to learn that I don’t recommend this drug.

-Here’s the full set of reasons why I think this, and why I believe it's much better to use a natural treatment option instead:
+Here’s the full set of reasons why I think this, and why I believe it's much better to use a natural remedy instead:

 1. You’ve just read about the possible mild to moderate side effects that will affect some people (about 4%).
 So, do you really want to run the risk that you’ll be one of the unlucky ones who suffers a bad reaction?